 Do you have money saved in an employee retirement plan, IRA or tax-sheltered annuity?
-Do you know that the value of your account may be subject to federal and state estate taxes at your death?
-In addition, each of these plans contains income that has yet to be taxed.
-When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax in addition to applicable state income taxes at your death.
-Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the University of Houston to support our work.
+Each of these plans contains income that has yet to be taxed.
+When a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax.
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the the University of Houston to support our work.

 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
 You can take advantage of this gift opportunity in several ways: